zkrising/Tachi/docs/docs/game-support/common-config/match-types.md

 These match types need both `identifier` and a `difficulty` defined.

+### `ddrSongHash`

+Looks up on the 32-character song hash for this chart, where the hash is from the official DDR e-amusement website.

 ### `inGameID`

 Looks up on the in game ID for this chart.